kenwilcox/X12Parser/Readme.md

 - 0.8.5 Parser now uses * and | as segment separators

 - 0.8.4 Added a `boundsCheck` option.
 If `true` It will check to make sure your fields in the definition fit within the fields in the data.
-This is so if your segment definition only has 3 fields, but the data has more than that, this will thow a `FormatException` explaining that we expected 3 fields, but got 7 (for example).
+This is so if your segment definition only has 3 fields, but the data has more than that, this will throw a `FormatException` explaining that we expected 3 fields, but got 7 (for example).
     - Added MIA, MOA, QTY, RDM, TS2, and TS3 segments